Free shipping

 Passing Through the Roof

 Depending on your preference, the vent pipe can be exposed above the roof or boxed into a decorative chimney chase.
-If left exposed, a roof flashing will be used to seal the termination.
+If left exposed, use a roof flashing to seal the termination.
 The image above depicts a venting run that has penetrated a wooden firestop and uses metal strapping to support an offset in the pipe run.
 The vent pipe can be exposed above the roof or boxed into a decorative chimney chase.
-If left exposed, a roof flashing will be used to seal the termination.
+If left exposed, you will use roof flashing to seal the termination.

-As the pipe installation nears the roof decking, a plumb bob or level can be used to determine the point of penetration.
+As the pipe installation nears the roof decking, you can use a plumb bob or level to determine the penetration point.
 Using a reciprocating or jigsaw, cut a hole large enough in the roof to ensure the pipe can pass through and meet all applicable clearances.
-It should be noted that the steeper the roof is, the longer the hole parallel to the roof slope will be.
+Please note that the steeper the roof is, the longer the hole parallel to the roof slope will be.

-Installation of the flashing will follow the normal procedure for all roof flashing, with the leading edge of the flashing tucked under the uppermost row of shingles, the adjacent shingles lapped over the flashing edges and the trailing edge of the flashing atop the shingles.
-The flashing should be nailed into position with 1 1/4 of longer roofing nails and then sealed with a high-quality mastic or polyurethane roofing sealant.
-As you affix and run the last section of the pipe through the flashing, the storm collar should be attached around the pipe and also sealed.
-The cap should be installed last and screwed into position as with the previous pipe sections.
+Installation of the flashing will follow the normal procedure for all roof flashing, with the leading edge of the flashing tucked under the uppermost row of shingles, the adjacent shingles lapped over the flashing edges, and the trailing edge of the flashing atop the shingles.
+You can nail the flashing into position with 1 1/4 of longer roofing nails and then seal with a high-quality mastic or polyurethane roofing sealant.
+As you affix and run the last section of the pipe through the flashing, you should attach and seal the storm collar around the pipe.
+You should install the cap last and screw it into position as with the previous pipe sections.

 How to Install a Fireplace: The Ultimate DIY Guide